Best Gold Stocks to Buy Now

-Gold prices have reached multi-year highs and, since the Fed is expected to cut interest rates this year, Gold’s bull market could continue for some time.
+Gold stocks reached multi-year highs in 2019 and, since the Fed is expected to cut interest rates this year, the bull market for gold could keep running.

 Lower interest rates put more cash into circulation, and more cash means less inherent value per dollar.
 This is an excellent economic environment for gold, which generally tends to rise as the value of the dollar goes down.